 Want help screening your best estate-sale finds before you sell?

 Send the standout pieces first.
-We review signatures, maker marks, materials, provenance clues, and condition, then anchor the likely value range with comparable sales.
+We review signatures, maker marks, materials, provenance clues, and condition, then anchor the likely value range with market evidence.

 12 estate-sale finds worth appraising before you sell